ShikangWen2000/ShikangWen2000.github.io/_pages/about.md

 ---

 I recently graduated from the Department of Architecture at the [School of Design](https://designschool.sjtu.edu.cn/en-us), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), completing my undergraduate studies in June 2023.
-My research interests are centered on applying Deep Learning in architecture, with a focus on automated generation and optimization in architectural design and the building environment.
+My research focuses on the application of deep learning in the fields of architecture and urban planning, specifically emphasizing automated generation and optimization processes within both building and urban environments.

 Academic experiences
 ======